 A handbook to help families and friends of individuals with mental illnesses deal with cognitive problems such as memory, critical thinking and attention, by the New York State Office of Mental Health.

 A downloadable booklet on supporting a person in recovery and self-care, from the Early Psychosis Intervention program.

 It’s a “brain disease.”
 A 10-question quiz on schizophrenia, good for learning the basics about the illness.

-For more resources, please check Books and Resources, in our Information section.
+For more resources, please check out our Resource Library.